 How do I apply for the Heritage Bank Body Corporate account?

-If the Body Corporate has what your Body Corporate organisation needs to manage its finances, you can apply online now by clicking “Go to Site”.
+If the Body Corporate has what your Body Corporate organisation needs to manage its finances, you can apply online.
 In addition to the above mentioned eligibility conditions, you should also make sure that you are able to meet the following:

 - Minimum age.
 While no minimum age requirement is stipulated, you must be a body corporate for a community titles scheme in Queensland.